 70.2 for each former charity trustee – for at least 6 years from the date on which he/she ceased to be a charity trustee:

 70.2.1 the name of the charity trustee;

 70.2.2 any office held by him/her in the organisation; and

 70.2.3 the date on which he/she ceased to be a charity trustee.

 71 The board must ensure that the register of charity trustees is updated within 28 days of any change:

 71.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or

 72 If any person requests a copy of the register of charity trustees, the board must ensure that a copy is supplied to him/her within 28 days, providing the request is reasonable; if the request is made by a person who is not a charity trustee of the organisation, the board may provide a copy which has the addresses blanked out – if the SCIO is satisfied that including that information is likely to jeopardise the safety or security of any person or premises.

-73 The charity trustees must elect (from among themselves) a chair, a treasurer and a secretary.
+73 The charity trustees must elect (from among themselves):

 74 In addition to the office-bearers required under clause 73, the charity trustees may elect (from among themselves) further office-bearers if they consider that appropriate.